-Applicants who are aggrieved by a decision made by the City have a right to have the decision reviewed.
-An aggrieved person may lodge an application for review within 30 days after being given written notice of the decision.
-Applicants should be notified of the outcome of an internal review within 15 days.
+Applicants who do not agree with a decision made by the City have a right to have the decision reviewed.
+In order to apply for an internal review of the decision, they must lodge an application for review within 30 days after being given written notice of the decision.
+This application for internal review must: